 When it comes to clogs in the home, we’ve seen it all!
-Dean’s Drain Cleaning professinoals have unclogged toilets in Minneapolis, fixed blockages in Brooklyn Park, and even repaired sewer lines in St. Paul, MN!
+Dean’s Drain Cleaning professionals have unclogged toilets in Minneapolis, fixed blockages in Brooklyn Park, and even repaired sewer lines in St. Paul, MN!
 (And everywhere in between)

 Where Do Clogs Occur

-We’ve found that the bathroom and kitchen are the most commonplace that issues have occured.
+We’ve found that the bathroom and kitchen are the most commonplace that issues have occurred.
 The build-up that collects in your pipes and drains over time is natural, eventually reducing the size of your drain.
 Maintenance and being aware of what you’re putting down your drains are the best way to avoid needing a professional.

 Common Bathroom Sink and Shower Clogs